 All of the files can be downloaded, by right-clicking on the underlined text and choosing 'save as'.

 I've added some PDF resources here from my GCSE revision sessions (especially about moving from C to B to A).
-Good luck to you all.
+Note that all GCSE specifications changed from 2016, so these resources may not directly correspond to the examination you are sitting.

 GCSE ENGLISH ARCHIVE